 - Cancellations made by 1 June: reimbursement of 50% of the conference fee

 - Cancellations made after 1 June: NO reimbursement

 Can I get a certificate of attendance?

-You will receive a certificate of attendance with your delegate pack.
+You will be able to download a certificate of attendance after the conference.

 Will conference papers be accessible?